michi-zuri/lab/source/guide_dolt.rst

 Configuration
 =============

-Just like in Git, you should set your email and username that will accompany your commits:
+Just like in Git, you should set an email address and username that will be written in your commits, but note that signing commits with gpg is not implemented yet, so you should know that `this can easily be spoofed`_.

 .. code-block:: console